-Float through the wilderness on this river which is part of the St. Croix National Scenic Riverway.
+Float through the wilderness on this river, part of the St. Croix National Scenic Riverway.

 The popular Apple River, located in Northwest Wisconsin near the Minnesota border, is close to all the action.
 The wild rapids satisfy the daring, while families and groups find this a fun place to cool off and relax.

 You'll float past towering green pines as you stay cool in the clear waters of the Wolf River.
 In Langlade County, the Upper Wolf River drops 430 feet over 28 miles, making it one of the fastest-flowing rivers in the Midwest.
-Further downstream things slow down for a lazier trip out of New London.
+Further downstream, things slow down for a gentle trip out of New London.

 Timbered bluffs and rustic rock ledges.
 Quiet water with an occasional rush of rapids.
 Sounds perfect for a tubing trip!
-You can find this river in the Southwest corner of Wisconsin near Iowa.
-What are you waiting for?
+You can find Grant River in the southwest corner of Wisconsin near the Iowa border.